October 1958 Popular Electronics

 In October of 1958 when this

-since the successful launch of Sputnik and a few months later the launch of Echo satellites - the first ever for Russia and the USA, respectively.
+since the successful launch of Sputnik and a few months later the launch of the

+Explorer satellite - the first ever for Russia and the USA, respectively.
 Prior

 There were no manmade satellites except for a couple remnants of test rockets that

 the day, would design and enter an "Earth Satellite" to demonstrate some of the

 Fair and first prize in the USAF's Awards Program.